 Appropriate Vaccine Usage

-This datapoint is a measure of the percent of long-term stay residents that were given the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home residents, making these types of vaccines vital to patient care.
+This datapoint measures the percent of long-term care patients who were administered the flu and pneumonia vaccines.
+Respiratory viruses can be very dangerous for seniors, making these vaccines critical to patient safety.

 Residents Maintain Autonomy

-In Bridgeport Health Care Center, 15.17% Percentage of Patients
+In Bridgeport Health Care Center, 17.14% of Patients

 Ability to Keep Residents Mobile